Sound of the Underground (song): Music video

 The video for "Sound of the Underground" was shot in an empty London warehouse, the Dimco Buildings, on 2 December 2002, just days after Girls Aloud's formation in the last week of competition of Popstars: The Rivals.
 It was directed by Phil Griffin, who would later direct the videos for "No Good Advice" and "Life Got Cold".

-It features the band members in various scenes "underground".
+It features the band members in various scenes "underground", wearing black or pink tops, and a miniskirt or trousers in the opposite colour, teamed with high-heeled shoes or knee-high boots.
 In the group scene, they perform the song backed by a band in a large metal enclosure.
 As the song progresses, each band member also incorporates a tall microphone stand into the choreography, echoed in many live performances of the song.
 In the solo scenes, each member is shown sitting or standing in the "underground" setting while various other shots, such as a light bulb spontaneously cracking open and catching on fire, are shown.

 The music video is available on the "No Good Advice" DVD single, Girls on Film, Style and 2012's Ten: The Videos.

 Girls Aloud released a new 4K version of the music video on 28 April 2023.